Revolutionary-Games/Thrive/doc/style_guide.md

   the options menu doesn't need complicated adapting logic as otherwise it would show misleading values to the player.

+- When using new words that would be detected as typos by Rider, the words should be added to the project dictionary.
+The dictionary is in `Thrive.sln.DotSettings` file.
+For example if "florbing" was a valid new concept that needed to be used in the code, it could be added by adding the following line next to the other dictionary
+  entries: `<s:Boolean
+  x:Key="/Default/UserDictionary/Words/=florbing/@EntryIndexedValue">True</s:Boolean>`

 Other files
 -----------